teja-sonik/maglev-transport-physics/src/main.md

 #### 1.2.2 MLX Rail Systems

 The MLX railing system utilizes EDS technology.
 In this railing system, magnets on the train induce currents in the guiding rails.
 These currents create magnetic fields which interact with the original field of the magnets.
 Levitation is supported by the repulsive force between the two fields.
 The magnets on the train are either electromagnets or an array of permanent magnets.
 The advantage of EDS systems is that they are naturally stable at high speeds and thus no feedback control is needed unlike with the TransRapid System.
 However, EDS systems have a major disadvantage.
 The train must be equipped with wheels because at slow speeds the induced currents are not strong enough to support levitation.
+This is shown in Fig. 3.

+The difference between the TransRapid, utilizing EMS, and the MLX, utilizing EDS, railing systems is shown graphically below:

 **Figure 5: TransRapid (EMS) vs MLX (EDS) Railing Systems**